hollybossart/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.stat.cmu.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a first year joint PhD student in the department of Statistics and Data Science, and the Heinz Public Policy school.
+bio: I'm a second year joint PhD student in the department of Statistics and Data Science, and the Heinz Public Policy school.

 interests:
+- Fairness, Ethics, Accountability and Transparency in ML
 - Causal Inference
-- Observational Data
+- Observational Data and Survey Methods
-- Nonparametric Methods
+- Missing and Censored Data

 education:
   courses: